tthorntone/AdNauseam-Wiki/FAQ.md

 In your case, just replace `google.ca` with whatever is your Google search domain name.

 Whitelist directives are those appearing in the _Whitelist_ tab in µBlock's dashboard, and which serves to disable µBlock completely.

+#### YouTube filtering options à la ABP (or, Facebook filtering options à la ABP)

+These filter lists do not come with a Creative Common license, thus µBlock is not shipping with these lists.
+But you can add them manually as custom filter lists.
+You can find URLs to various external lists on this pahe: [Filter lists from around the web](https://github.com/gorhill/uBlock/wiki/Filter-lists-from-around-the-web).